enso-org/msdfgen-wasm/.github/ISSUE_TEMPLATE/bug-report.md

 ### Steps to Reproduce
 <!--
-Please list the reproduction steps for your bug, e.g. a sequence of API functions usage causing errors.
+Please list the reproduction steps for your bug, e.g. a sequence of API calls that result in errors.
 -->

 ### Expected Result